DavidH49/blenderutils/README.md

 Very simple utility addon.
 I made this addon for my specific personal workflow, so I can quickly add things like a cube with its origin on its bottom face, which I have to do very often.

+I am in no way affiliated with Blender or the Blender Foundation, nor is this addon.

 ## Version 2.0.0 contains:
 #### Operators | Side Panel -> DDD
 * Quick Bevel